 The Victorian Government has introduced new regulations for swimming pools and spas to prevent children from drowning.
 The new laws require require property owners to register swimming pools and spas with their local council.

-If you own a property in Yarra with a pool or spa, you will need to register it with us by 1 June 2020 and have the safety barrier inspected by a licenced building surveyor or inspector.
+If you own a property in Yarra with a pool or spa, you will need to register it with us before 1 November 2020 and have the safety barrier inspected by a licenced building surveyor or inspector.

 Complying with the new regulations